Many people think they’ve seen a Total Solar Eclipse. They haven’t.

 Lots of people think they have seen a Total Solar Eclipse, but if you can’t remember the details, you almost certainly did not.

 Total Solar Eclipses that are easy to view are rare, only visible along a mile-wide line across the Earth’s surface and, if it has happened where you live, you’ve been incredibly lucky.
 Mostly they happen at sea.

 A Total Solar Eclipse is an unforgettable, magical event to witness and something that will stay with you for the rest of your life.

 You would remember it.

 What you probably have seen is a Partial eclipse, which is when the Moon drifts across a portion of the Sun.
 It’s relatively common, and it’s likely that it’s happened a couple of times where you live during your lifetime.

-The last Total Solar Eclipse in the USA was on February 26, 1979, when the Moon-shadow swept across a narrow track of the US States of Washington, Oregon, Montana and North Dakota.
+The last Total Solar Eclipse in the USA was on August 21, 2017, when the Moon-shadow swept across a narrow track of the US from Oregon through South Carolina.
 Everyone else in the US saw a Partial eclipse.